 But remember, some sites may not work properly if using these options - never enable the settings above in case you are using two-factor authentication schemes, such as those on Gmail, Yahoo and Facebook!
 If you are, enable only the Allow local data to be set (recommended) option here!

-If you want to use this protective measure, select the Click to play option from Plug-ins section.
-Otherwise, the default Run automatically (recommended) option is mostly fine, too.
+If you want to use this protective measure, and you do not mind extra clicks for enhanced security, select the Click to play option.
+For lazy users, the default Run automatically (recommended) option is mostly fine, too.

 As common in any browser, disable pop-up windows (read: stupid disturbing ads ) by choosing the Do not allow any site to show pop-ups (recommended) option in the Pop-ups section.
 To exclude some sites from pop-up blocking, use the Manage exceptions... button.

 To disable location tracking (geolocation), enable the Do not allow any site to track my physical location option in the Location section.
 You do not need to show sites or people where you currently are - you might accidentally reveal too much personal data this way.
 In case you do want to give a specific site access to your location data, click Manage exceptions... button and add the site address to the list.